 ArticleLinker can be a little temperamental, I admit.
 We’re working on getting some of the kinks ironed out, but if you do run into any issues, there’s an alternative method you should know about.
 If you know of an article that you’d like to track down, you can do so using the publication (journal, magazine, or newspaper) title.
 Continue reading

-Without a doubt, 2016 has been an eventful year.
-Whether good, bad, or most likely a little of both, a new calendar year offers a symbolic chance for a fresh start.
+Without a doubt, 2019 has been an eventful year.
+Whether good, bad or most likely a little of both, a new calendar year offers a symbolic chance for a fresh start.
 We urge everybody to take advantage of a new year and a new semester by rededicating yourself to doing your best work and setting yourself up for success.

-If it’s academic success you’re chasing, there’s no better place to start than the library.
-Whether you’re looking for study space, books and articles for a research project, or help citing your sources, you can visit us in person or online.
+If it’s an academic success you’re chasing, there’s no better place to start than the library.
+Whether you’re looking for study space, books and articles for a research project, or help to cite your sources, you can visit us in person or online.
 Don’t forget that librarians are available and happy to answer your questions.

 But the library is about more than just coursework; we encourage you to take advantage of the resources available to you at this unique time in your life to dig deeper into the topics you encounter in your classes and your interests from other parts of your life.
 Check out a documentary, magazine, or ebook on the topic of your choice.
 As one wise man once wrote, “The more that you read, the more thinks you will know.
 The more that you learn, the more places you’ll go.”

 Happy New Year!

 And we think it’s pretty great.
 Now you can search our catalog for books and eBooks, check your due dates and renew books, place holds and even search databases like ProQuest Central and EBSCO all from a simple and clear mobile interface.
 Continue reading